isaiah0311/scrabble-solver/README.md

 # Scrabble Solver
 A utility designed to help players in a game of Scrabble.

+## Overview
+Input your Scrabble tiles to generate a list of possible words.
+Never lose a game of Scrabble again!

 ## Project Structure
 ```text
 ├── .vscode                    <- Settings and configurations